daphnecor/intro-to-rl/README.md

 ### Fun small projects

-- Implementation of Q-learning in the iterated prisoners dilemma (IPD)
+- [Implementation and analysis](https://github.com/daphnecor/prisoners-dilemma) of Q-learning agents in the iterated prisoners dilemma (IPD)